 - When the tagine has had its final 15 minutes.
 Stir in 2 tablespoons of chopped coriander or parsley and serve with the basmati rice and a side salad, if you like.

-- For added prettiness and flavour, sprinkle some extra parsley over the stew as a garnish.
+- For added prettiness and flavour, sprinkle some extra parsley or coriander over the stew as a garnish.